Leafwing-Studios/fop-rules/docs/rules/combat/conditions.md

 ## Frightened

 You have disadvantage on all special attacks.
 You cannot willingly move closer to the source of your fear if you know where it is.
-If a different source applies frightened to you, the source of your fear changes.
+If a different source applies frightened to you, the object of your fear changes to the most recent source.

 ## Lethargic